Developer Guide

 -

-supports supplying the object at the specified index to a consumer through the methodconsumeItem(int index, ThrowingIoExceptionConsumer<T> consumer)
+UniqueList<T>supports supplying the object at the specified index to a consumer through the methodconsumeItem(int index, ThrowingIoExceptionConsumer<T> consumer).
+The method takes the item atindexand passes it into theconsumer. -

-supports supplying the object at the specified index to a consumer, at the same time applying a function on the same object to produce a value through the methodconsumerAndComputeItem(int index, ThrowingIoExceptionConsumer<T> consumer, Function<T, U> function)
+UniqueList<T>supports supplying the object at the specified index to a consumer, at the same time applying a function on the same object to produce a value through the methodconsumerAndComputeItem(int index, ThrowingIoExceptionConsumer<T> consumer, Function<T, U> function).
+The method works the same as above, and does an extra step of applyingfunctionon the object and return the computed value of typeU.

 Storage component